-This document represents the 4th review of the Kannaland Municipality Integrated Development Plan which is an amendment of the five-year document.
-The IDP must be read together comprehensive with the five-year IDP and the set of municipal wide sector plans.
+This document represent the 3rd review of the Kannaland Municipality Integrated Development Plan which is an amendment of the five year document.
+The IDP must be read together comprehensive with the five year IDP and the set of municipal wide sector plans.